openwms/org.openwms.common.comm/README.md

 Property | Description
 -------- | ---
 owms.driver.server.port | The unique port number the driver receives connections on.
-Multiple driver instances must have different port numbers.
+Multiple driver instances must have different portnumbers.

-In case you want to override the port number on startup just set the environment variable accordingly.
-In the following example 2 drivers are started, with different ports.
+In case you want to override the port number or other default configs at startup just set the environment variables accordingly.
+In the following example 2 drivers are instantiated, with different ports.

 ```
 $ java -Dowms.driver.server.port=30001 -jar tcpip-driver-exec.jar
 $ java -Dowms.driver.server.port=30002 -jar tcpip-driver-exec.jar
 ```

-Afterwards simply send a OSIP SYNQ telegram to driver with port 30001 to get a response
+One could simply send an OSIP SYNQ telegram to the driver with port 30001 to get a response telegram:
-telegram:

 ```
 $ telnet localhost 30001